 The criticality faced by the researchers is that represented by the emissions of smoke and gas that fill a cabin when CO2 fire extinguishers come into play, those currently in use on the ISS, the International Space Station.

 The researchers hope that the invention can also find use in other closed areas, such as submarines or cramped rooms, when the priority test phase in orbit will be successfully completed.

 "To be fully understood, advanced technology concepts often require detailed presentations," says the professor Yuji Nakamura, research leader.
-“We will therefore continue to refine this device and extend its fields of use”.
+"This is why we will continue to refine this device and extend its fields of use."